 TONY DAVID | ASSOCIATE HEAD COACH / RECRUITING COORDINATOR

-Tony David is in the midst of his 13th season at Samford and his 22nd in collegiate coaching.
+Tony David is in the midst of his 15th season at Samford and his 24th in collegiate coaching.
 As one of the most highly-respected coaches in the Southeast, he continues to serve as the Bulldogs’ recruiting coordinator, infield instructor, third base coach and hitting specialist.
-The 2016 season proved to be David's 11th as the team's Associate Head Coach after being promoted to the position following his first year at Samford.

-Overall, in his coaching career at all levels, David has coached three future major leaguers in Jake Peavy, Adam Lind and PJ Walters, as well as 36 players that were drafted and/or signed contracts with major league baseball teams.
+Overall, in his coaching career at all levels, David has coached four future major leaguers in Jake Peavy, Phillip Ervin, Adam Lind and PJ Walters, as well as 36 players that were drafted and/or signed contracts with major league baseball teams.

-The 2010 season was a successful year for the Bulldogs.
+On the heels of the 2018 season he was selected the Division I Assistant Coacy of the Year.
+The 2010 season was also a successful year for the Bulldogs.
 For his efforts David was named the 2010 SoCon Assistant Coach of the Year by SEBaseball.com.

 David spent the 2004 season as an assistant coach at his alma mater, South Alabama.
 He helped lead the Jaguars to a share of their fourth-consecutive Sun Belt Conference Championship.
 While assisting with infield instruction and overseeing the outfield, David managed an outfield that would produce two major league draft picks (Adam Lind – third round and Kevin Williams – 30th round).